 Christopher Kimball’s Milk Street Radio premiers October 22, 2016 and is distributed by PRX.
 The program is available to all stations from PRX.org and is free for two years if picked up by July 2017.

 For a preview of the show or more information about Christopher Kimball’s Milk Street Radio, please contact PRX’s Kathleen Unwin, Sean Nesbitt, or John Barth at email@example.com.

-The wide world of food is coming to Christopher Kimball’s Milk Street Radio in October 2016.
 From street food in Thailand to a bakery in a Syrian refugee camp to how one scientist uses state of the art pollen analysis to track the origins of honey (and also to solve cold murder cases), Christopher Kimball’s Milk Street Radio goes anywhere and everywhere to ask questions and get answers about cooking, food, culture, wine, farming, restaurants, literature, and the lives and cultures of the people who grow, produce, and create the food we eat.
-With a four-star cast of contributors including Sara Moulton (long-time public television host and cookbook author), Adam Gopnik (contributing writer for The New Yorker), Stephen Meuse (wine writer and expert), Dan Pashman (host of The Sporkful podcast) and host Christopher Kimball (founder of Cook’s Magazine, long-time public TV and radio host, and founder of Christopher Kimball’s Milk Street), Christopher Kimball’s Milk Street Radio comes to public radio weekly beginning October 22, 2016, distributed by PRX and recorded in the studios of WGBH.
+With a four-star cast of contributors including Sara Moulton (long-time public television host and cookbook author), Adam Gopnik (contributing writer for The New Yorker), Stephen Meuse (wine writer and expert), Dan Pashman (host of The Sporkful podcast) and host Christopher Kimball (founder of Cook’s Magazine, long-time public TV and radio host, and founder of Christopher Kimball’s Milk Street), Christopher Kimball’s Milk Street Radio made its debut on public radio on October 22, 2016.
+It is distributed by PRX and recorded in the studios of WGBH in Boston, Massachusetts.